microprediction/monteprediction/TFRO.md

 ### If you are interested in persuing a microprediction strategy at your firm
 ... which is a lot easier than it was when I wrote my book.

-### If you want an extra 20-40bps per year
+### If you want an extra 20bps per year
 ... through some dportfolio optimization that is entirely novel and unpublished, we can talk.
 I think it is sneakier than my published work unifying the two schools of portfolio theory ([pdf](https://arxiv.org/abs/2411.05807)) and I've tested it against thousands of randomly chosen sub-portfolios.
+If 20bps doesn't sound like a lot, no worries and have a lovely weekend.

 ## Some answers to typical LI reach-out questions